vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 endfunc
 ```

+Now we can create a new titled, timestamped note directly in Vim: `:Zet a new
-This enables calling `:Zet a new note` to edit for example: `~/wiki/2019-12-21-0945-a-new-note.md`.
+note` to edit (for example) `~/wiki/2019-12-21-0945-a-new-note.md`.

-For the shell I have the following alias to call the above Vim command directly:
+It's possible to instruct Vim to execute a command on launch, so we can write a
+shell function with the same api as the `:Zet` command:

 ```bash
 zet() {